Economics Guide

 What Is Inflation?

 Inflation is the rate at which the general level of prices for goods and services rises over time, reducing the purchasing power of money.
 When inflation is 3%, something that cost $100 last year costs $103 today.
 Your dollar buys less than it used to.
+You can practice these concepts with our interactive Inflation Word Search.

 Real example: In June 2022, US inflation hit 9.1% — the highest in 40 years.
 The average American family spent approximately $700 more per month on the same goods and services compared to 2021, according to Moody's Analytics.